-Retiring in Switzerland comes with a high cost of living, making it vital to assess whether you can afford to live in Switzerland before making the move.
-Expenses such as housing, healthcare and daily necessities tend to be more expensive than in many other countries, though factors like tax rates and pension benefits can impact affordability.
-While Switzerland offers an excellent quality of life and a stable economy, retirees should evaluate their financial resources and understanding residency requirements for spending their golden years in the country that’s known as “The Playground of Europe.”
+Retiring in Switzerland comes with a high cost of living.
+Expenses such as housing and healthcare are among the highest in the world.
+Although factors like tax rates and pension benefits can impact affordability.
+While Switzerland offers an excellent quality of life and a stable economy, retirees should evaluate their financial resources carefully.
+They must also understand the residency requirements for spending their golden years in “The Playground of Europe.”

 Average Cost to Retire in Switzerland

 The high cost of living is arguably the biggest knock against the prospect of retiring in Switzerland.
 It’s one of the most expensive countries in the world, especially in the major cities like Geneva and Zürich.
-Several cost-of-living indexes rank Zürich as the third most expensive city in the world, ahead of even New York City and some have it ranked at the top with Paris, Hong Kong, Tel Aviv or Singapore.
+A 2026 Numbeo survey found that the top five most expensive cities to live in were all in Switzerland.
+Zurich takes the top spot, and Geneva is in second.
+1

 In order to live comfortably in Switzerland, a single person would need more than $3,500 per month.
 However, in the larger cities, a retired couple can expect to pay $4,000 per month or more just for rent, utilities, food and healthcare.
-It’s a good idea to find where you would like to retire and then determine your costs based off of that area before you commit.
+Location matters so choose an area that fits your budget.

 To alleviate the overall costs, wages in Switzerland are also quite high.
 However, as a retiree, you may not be able to benefit from that.
-Consequently, you’ll need to make sure you have enough saved up, and you may want to consider smaller, more affordable cities like Bern or Lugano in your search for the perfect retirement destination.
+Consequently, you’ll need to make sure you have enough saved up no matter where you live.
+You may want to consider smaller, more affordable cities like Bern or Lugano in your search for the perfect retirement destination.

-Anyone who wishes to stay in Switzerland longer than 90 days will need to apply for a visa, although the process can differ depending on your initial country of residence.
+Anyone who wishes to stay in Switzerland longer than 90 days will need to apply for a visa.
+Although the process can differ depending on your initial country of residence.
 For U.S. citizens, you’ll have to apply for your visa through the Swiss consulate.
-If you’re looking to retire in Switzerland, you’ll want to apply for a type D visa – also known as a National Visa – which is for long-term residency.
+If you’re looking to retire in Switzerland, you’ll need a type D visa – also known as a National Visa – for long-term residency.

 In order for your application to be approved, you’ll need to prove a handful of things: